scribe-security/orbs/README.md

 --->
 Scribe offers CircleCI orbs for embedding evidence collecting and integrity verification to your workflows. \
 Actions are wrappers to provide CLI tools.
-* Gensbom - Bill of material generation tool
+* Gensbom - bill of material generation tool
 * Valint - validate supply chain integrity tool

 ---